muselab-d2x/action-sf-org-session/README.md

-# d2x-action-org-session
-A repository for a GitHub Action to securely access Salesforce credentials
+This repository is empty.
+Any task executed on it should be considered a new capability and needs to be created.